 MDAH staff will evaluate all applications.
-Complete applications will then be presented to the Board of Trustees at its special meeting on December 6, 2019.
+Complete applications will then be presented to the Board of Trustees on December 3, 2021.
 The Board will select projects that meet all criteria and are determined to be the highest priority, and will take into consideration the geographical distribution of grant awards.
 All applicants will be notified in writing of the Board's decision after the meeting.
 Telephone inquiries about the status of the selection process are discouraged.
 Project work must not begin until a formal grant agreement has been executed between the applicant and MDAH.